 Includes payroll | Reports are poorly structured and lack customization |

-Below, I summarized the reviews I gathered from users and shared my expert opinions:
+Below, I summarized the Wave reviews I gathered from users and shared my expert opinions:

-- Ease of setup: Some reviewers mentioned that Wave has a nice and user-friendly interface and layout, making it easy to set up even for those with no accounting experience.
-I also find Wave extremely easy to set up and use, even the new paid version.
+- Easy to set up and use: Some reviewers mentioned that Wave has a nice and user-friendly interface and layout, making it easy to set up even for those without accounting experience.
+I also find Wave extremely easy to set up and use, even for the paid Pro version.

 - Great basic accounting features: Many users are satisfied with the basic accounting features offered in the free tier, including invoicing and income and expense tracking.
 However, it’s a bit of a letdown that Wave no longer lets you connect bank accounts in the free plan.

 - Payroll is included: One reviewer likes that Wave includes built-in payroll.
-I agree that it’s a great integration but want to note that it’s excluded from the price.
+I agree that it’s a great integration, but I want to note that it’s excluded from the price.
 While it’s very affordable, you will need to pay extra.

 - Invoices are not that customizable: One user wishes that they could customize the invoices—but they’re pretty much limited.
 Wave allows you to upload your company logo and choose the theme color, and I believe you can still make decent invoices out of this.
-Invoices in the paid tier have more customization features than the free plan.
+Invoices in the paid plan have more customization features than the free tier.

-- Limited customer support in the free plan: Some dislike that Wave has no customer support options in the free plan—unless users enroll in a paid service.
-I’m happy that Wave includes free live chat and email support in its new paid version.
+- Limited customer support in the free plan: Some dislike that Wave has no customer support options in the free version—unless users enroll in a paid service.
+I’m happy that Wave includes free live chat and email support in its paid plan.
 Overall, users on Software Advice awarded Wave 4 out of 5 stars for customer support—which I think is pretty good considering the limited support channels available.

-Here are the average Wave review scores from third-party sites:
+Here are Wave’s average scores from third-party review sites:

 - Software Advice[1]: 4.4 out of 5 based on over 1,600 reviews